USCIS taking too long? Discover how a Mandamus lawsuit can get your case moving.

 What is Mandamus?

-Mandamus, derived from the Latin term meaning «we command,» is a writ issued by a court to compel a public authority to perform a specific act.
-This legal remedy is typically sought when a person believes that a government official has failed to act in accordance with the law.
-Mandamus is not a tool for appealing a decision; rather, it is used to ensure that officials fulfill their legal responsibilities.
+Mandamus, originating from the Latin phrase meaning «we command,» is a powerful legal writ issued by a court to compel a public authority or official to perform a specific act that is mandated by law.
+This judicial remedy is particularly significant in situations where an individual believes that a government official has neglected or failed to execute their legal duties.
+It serves as a crucial mechanism for enforcing accountability within public administration.

 When to Use Mandamus